Underground Railroad Stop near Richmond, Indiana

 Levi and Catharine Coffin were devout Quakers who believed slavery was antithetical to their faith.
 As a young boy of 7, Levi witnessed slaves being separated from their families and was terrified of the thought of his own father being separated from him.
-Levi Coffin grew, married Catharine Coffin, and moved to Indiana from North Carolina in 1926.
+Levi Coffin grew up, married Catharine Coffin, and moved to Indiana from North Carolina in 1926.
 It was after building their home in the little town of Fountain City, Indiana that their story really began – and where it is now told at the Levi and Catharine Coffin State Historic Site.

 A visit to the Levi and Catharine Coffin State Historic Site is one that will make you think more critically about this grave time in America’s history.
 While you will tour the house and learn about how the Coffins were able to logistically hide and transport runaway slaves, it’s more about the human story.
 Learning about Levi and Catharine’s life work is inspiring for any generation facing injustice and inequality.

 How do we know so much about Levi Coffin’s work on the Underground Railroad?
 He wrote an autobiography!
 His book, Reminisces of Levi Coffin, is even available on Kindle (less than $2)!